wwymak/mojo-gpu-puzzles/book/src/puzzle_09/second_case.md

 44          output[thread_id] = window_sum
 ```

-**🚨 CRITICAL DISCOVERY**: The loop exited after only 2 iterations!
+**CRITICAL DISCOVERY**: The loop exited after only 2 iterations!
 It went directly to line 44 instead of hitting our breakpoint at line 39 again.

 **Conclusion**: The loop ran exactly **2 iterations** and then exited.